Abdominoplasty Surgery in Chandigarh

 A: In the preoperative period, you should follow the doctor’s instructions regarding medications to be taken for any co-existing illness or any investigations to be done.
 You need to follow the instructions given during Pre-Anaesthesia checkup.
 Other than that you must take light meals and should abstain from alcohol.
 If you are a smoker, it is advisable to quit smoking at least one month prior to surgery and also postoperatively until complete healing has been achieved.
 This is because smoking interferes with the natural wound healing mechanisms of our body.

-Q: How is the recovery after tummy tuck surgery?
+Q: How is the recovery after Abdominoplasty surgery?

 Q: How much pain will I experience?